 Cons

-The name of the game with The North Face Wawona Bed 20 is simplicity and quality.
-If you’re looking for a comfortable, no-frills sleeping bag for warm-weather camping and summer trips that will stand the test of time, the Wawona is worth a closer look.
+The name of the game with The North Face Wawona Bed 20 is simplicity and comfort.
+If you’re looking for a cozy, no-frills sleeping bag for warm-weather camping and summer trips that will stand the test of time, the Wawona is worth a closer look.

-We like this bag because it walks a fine line between quality and price.
+This bag earns an Editor’s Pick badge because it walks a fine line between quality and price.
 For $130 you get a roomy, über comfortable sleeping bag.
 Our favorite part of this model is the super cozy and soft fleece lining at the top that lends next-to-skin comfort and feels like warm bed sheets.
 The wide rectangular shape gives it a roomy feel that makes rolling over and stretching out as easy as being in bed at home.

 The Wawona features large, oversized zipper tabs that are easy to locate in the dark, and the smooth zipper track offers the freedom to vent the bag easily in the middle of the night or open it up completely to lay flat like a blanket for ventilated sleeping and staying warm around the campfire.